jalapic/engsoccerdata/README.md

-## What does spainliga.csv contain?
+## What does spain.csv contain?

-* top flight matches 1929 - 2013/14 season
+* top flight matches 1929 - 2015/16 season
 * The 1929 season only took place in 1929 but is denoted as 1928 Season in keeping with the package's style format.
 The 1929/30 season is noted as 1929
 * Promotion/relegation matches are not included - will be in a separate csv soon
 * 1979/80 season does not include "CD Málaga 0-3 UD Salamanca" match that was annulled because of match fixing